pwbriggs/music-assistant.github.io/docs/player-support/index.md

 If a device supports multiple protocols then multiple players for the device will be seen.
 In the player provider settings you can disable or hide any players you do not use.

-Players can only deleted if they are unavailable or disabled.
+Players can only be deleted if they are unavailable or disabled.
 Deleting a player can be useful if there is a problem with it.
 Deleted players which become or are still available will get rediscovered and will return to the list on MA restart or player provider reload.

 ![Preview image](../assets/screenshots/player-disable.png){ width = 600 }